 We deliver over 130 sessions on stigma and mental illness each year to ACT Secondary Schools and Colleges.
 This is our flagship program and has been delivered in the ACT for over 25 years.

 Participants identified the use of personal stories within the session to be of most impact.
-With 66% identified their understanding of the topic had increased “Significantly” (55%) or “Extremely” (18%).
+With 96% identified their understanding of stigma had increased “Moderately” (26%), “Significantly” (52%) or “Extremely” (18%).
 And 98% more likely to seek help.

 “It is great having real people facing real mental illness challenges share their experiences with our students.
 Although the students are often quiet during the session they ask lots of questions in our follow up lessons which is a key indicator of engagement"

 "The session helped me to understand that there is so much stigma around the issues and why that is so.
 It helped me to get as deeper understanding and ability to ask for help if I need it." –